-The following pictures show just a small part of the technological evolution that is about to hit labels and packaging (fig 1) and the methodology of the study (fig 2).
+The following pictures show just a small part of the technological evolution that is about to hit labels and packaging, the possible flow of a range of e-labels through the value chain (fig 1) and the methodology of the study (fig 2).
 Those participating will gain considerable sales from the secret information and design concepts resulting.

 Possible flow of a range of e-labels through the value chain